patternfly/training-scenarios/tables/intro-table/step8.md

 ## Task

 1) Create a new state property to represent our dynamic rows, call it "rows".
 Set the initial value to the defaultRows constant that you defined earlier.
+Place this code just above the handlePerPageSelect function you added in the last step.

 <pre class="file" data-target="clipboard">
 const [rows, setRows] = React.useState(defaultRows);